corycollier/wp-wodify/src/README.md

-# work-theme
+# WP - Wodify
-A wordpress theme to showcase my work
+A plugin to allow integration between a Wordpress website, and wodify